Unicameralism: Unicameralism in the Philippines

 Though the current Congress of the Philippines is bicameral, the country experienced unicameralism in 1898 and 1899 (during the First Philippine Republic), from 1935 to 1941 (the Commonwealth era) and from 1943 to 1944 (during the Japanese occupation).
-Under the 1973 Constitution, the legislative body was called Batasang Pambansa, which functioned also a unicameral legislature within a parliamentary system (1973-1981) and a semi-presidential system (1981-1986) form of government.
+Under the 1973 Constitution, the legislative body was called Batasang Pambansa, which functioned also a unicameral legislature within a parliamentary system (1973–1981) and a semi-presidential system (1981–1986) form of government.

 The ongoing process of amending or revising the current Constitution and form of government is popularly known as Charter Change.
 A shift to a unicameral parliament was included in the proposals of the constitutional commission created by President Gloria Macapagal Arroyo.
 Unlike in the United States, senators in the Senate of the Philippines are elected not per district and state but nationally; the Philippines is a unitary state.
 The Philippine government's decision-making process, relative to the United States, is more rigid, highly centralised, much slower and susceptible to political gridlock.
 As a result, the trend for unicameralism as well as other political system reforms are more contentious in the Philippines.

 While Congress is bicameral, all local legislatures are unicameral: the Bangsamoro Parliament, the Sangguniang Panlalawigan (Provincial Boards), Sangguniang Panlungsod (City Councils), Sangguniang Bayan (Municipal Councils), Sangguniang Barangay (Barangay Councils), and the Sangguniang Kabataan (Youth Councils).

 Unicameralism in the United States

+Three U.S. states and territories have a unicameral legislature: the state of Nebraska, and the territories of Guam and the Virgin Islands.

 The Nebraska Legislature (also called the Unicameral) is the supreme legislative body of the state of Nebraska and the only unicameral state legislature in the United States.
 Its members are called "senators", as it was originally the upper house of a bicameral legislature before the Nebraska House of Representatives dissolved in 1937.
-The legislature is also notable for being nonpartisan and officially recognizes no party affiliation, making Nebraska unique among U.S. states.
-With 49 members, it is also the smallest legislature of any U.S. state.
+The legislature is also notable for being nonpartisan and officially recognizes no party affiliation, making Nebraska unique among US states.
+With 49 members, it is also the smallest legislature of any US state.

 A 2018 study found that efforts to adopt unicameralism in Ohio and Missouri failed due to rural opposition.
 There was a fear in rural communities that unicameralism would diminish their influence in state government.

 Local government legislatures of counties, cities, or other political subdivisions within states are usually unicameral and have limited lawmaking powers compared to their state and federal counterparts.

 Some of the 13 colonies which became independent, such as Pennsylvania, New Jersey and New Hampshire had initially introduced strong unicameral legislature and (relatively) less powerful governors with no veto power.
 Pennsylvania's constitution lasted only 14 years.
 In 1790, conservatives gained power in the state legislature, called a new constitutional convention, and rewrote the constitution.
 The new constitution substantially reduced universal male suffrage, gave the governor veto power and patronage appointment authority, and added an upper house with substantial wealth qualifications to the unicameral legislature.
 Thomas Paine called it a constitution unworthy of America.